mhaugrud/msumcspy/_sources/Strings/Exercises.rst

 #.
-Write a function that removes all occurrences of a string from another string.
+Write a function that changes all punctuation characters in a string to the space character.
+   Note an appostrophe between letters isn't punctuation - it's part of the contraction.

    .. activecode:: ex_8_11

-      def remove_all(substr,theStr):
+      def remove_punct(theStr):
           # your code here